1176 Cardigan eisteddfod: Legacy

 The next recorded eisteddfods were held in Carmarthen between 1451 and 1453, by the powerful nobleman of the area, Gruffudd ap Nicholas.
 He wanted to emulate the Lord Rhys and, probably as a bard himself, wanted to strengthen the bardic tradition.
 A 'Cadair Arian' (Silver Chair) was awarded as a prize, to a bard from Flintshire.

 At the next recorded eisteddfods, in the 16th century, chairs were again awarded as prizes.
 The first chair made for the modern form of Eisteddfod was at the Carmarthen event of 1819.
 They became regular prizes after the National Eisteddfod was introduced in the 1860s.

 In 2015 a 9 ft high Eisteddfod chair was created and installed at the top of Cardigan Castle's East Tower, as a centrepiece of an exhibition about the Wales Eisteddfod.
 The chair incorporated interpretative details that would have been important to the Lord Rhys, including a carved lion's head and two bronze horses.

 The modern restaurant at Cardigan Castle is named "1176" in reference to Lord Rhys's gathering.

 A novel about the 1176 event, entitled Song Castle by Luke Waterson, was published in 2018.
 The book imagined what the festival and the journeys made by its participants were like.

+In June 2026, to mark the 850th anniversary of the 1176 eisteddfod and the holding of the 2026 National Eisteddfod in the Cardigan area, a giant puppet of Lord Rhys paraded through Pembrokeshire.
+Carreg Filltir Las: Taith Yr Arglwydd Rhys ('Blue Milestone: Tour of Lord Rhys') also included a puppet of his dog, Teifi, and created site-specific ceremonies at each location.
+Starting in St Davids the tour was due to end at the Cardigan riverfront, 8 days later.